 I decided to learn how to make orange marmalade because I have so many recipes, both for desserts and entrees, using it as a main ingredient.
 I bought a good brand from the grocery store but was very disappointed in the taste.
 Have you ever tasted the commercially made type?
 It is so artificially sweet to the taste without adding significant flavor to the recipe.
 Once I learned how to make orange marmalade or citrus marmalade, I was hooked.
 The flavor it adds to recipes is unbelievable!
 It is also delicious on hot biscuits and homemade scones.

-Pour boiling hot mixture into clean sterilized pint canning jars.
+Pour boiling mixture into hot sterilized pint or half-pint jars; adjust lids tightly.

 Pictured Below: Cooking the marmalade to the jellied stage